 Air Taxi Greenwashing

-Lilium, Volocopter, promotes the positive impact of their electric air taxi.
-One billion Euro invested om Lilium so far and no prototype jet.
+Lilium, Volocopter, promotes the positive impact of their electric (or hydrogen) air taxi.
+One billion Euro invested into Lilium so far and no prototype jet.
 But there are many concerns, and not even touching air traffic control when people use air taxi to fly to the airport, the operational challenge was recently addressed by McKinsey.
 Another nice summary on Air Taxi on SimpleFlying.
 Another issue addressed recently was the question of the energy per passenger kilometer.
 As it is rather ineffective to fly VTOL (vertical Take-Off and Landing).
 Which brings us back to the Sustainability-Energy Dilemma.

 Aside my telling that I expect those Air Taxis to be more a solution for very rural areas, if we find a way to get the energy there.
 For the rich and mighty.
 More like replacing helicopters, be it the ones in New York or in Siberia.
 But as McKinsey questioned, it’s hardly imaginable, how that should work with thousands of air taxis roaming cities skies.